 First let us consider the latter case, where electrostatics are truncated at the cutoff distance.
 Using this scheme, all electrostatic interactions beyond a specified distance are ignored, or assumed to be zero.
 If switching is set to on, rather than having a discontinuity in the potential at the cutoff distance, a shifting function is applied to the electrostatic potential as shown in Figure 2.
 As this figure shows, the shifting function shifts the entire potential curve so that the curve intersects the x-axis at the cutoff distance.
-This shifting function is fully described in the NAMD Programmer's Guide and is based on the shifting function used by X-PLOR.
+This shifting function is based on the shifting function used by X-PLOR.